-It’s tempting to want to agree with President-elect Joe Biden who, responding to the insurgents who attempted a coup in Washington yesterday, announced to the country that elected him: “The scenes of chaos at the Capitol do not reflect a true America, do not represent who we are.”
+It’s tempting to want to agree with then President-elect Joe Biden who, responding to the insurgents who attempted a coup in Washington a year ago today, announced to the country that elected him: “The scenes of chaos at the Capitol do not reflect a true America, do not represent who we are.”

-But watching those scenes of violent chaos, it was clear that President-elect (saying it again) Biden was at least partly wrong: That’s also who we are.
+But watching those scenes of violent chaos, it was clear that President Biden was at least partly wrong: That’s also who we are.

-But let’s also be clear that this is a moment that has presented all of us with a stark choice: You’re either for democracy.
+But let’s also be clear that this was a moment that presented all of us with a stark choice: You’re either for democracy.
 Or you’re against it.
 There is no middle ground.

 If you choose democracy, as I really hope you do, then know that it requires vigilance, and hard work; that it is agonizing and sometimes offends; that it can break your heart; that it is, as Biden also said in his afternoon speech, “fragile and to preserve it requires people of good will.”

 Are you on board?
 Then, here are a few ways to make our democracy stronger, even today when it feels weaker than ever: